 Why the estimated quality of a password suddenly drops?

-For estimating the quality/strength of a password, KeePass not only uses statistical methods (like checking which character ranges are used, repeating characters and differences), it also has a built-in list of about 1500 most common passwords.
-Such most common passwords are rated down to 1/8th of their statistical rating.
-Thus, the estimated quality can drop to a lower value while entering a password.
+For estimating the quality/strength of a password, KeePass not only uses statistical methods (like checking which character ranges are used, repeating characters and differences), it also has a built-in list of common passwords and checks for patterns.
+When completing a common password or a repetition, the estimated quality can drop.

 How to store and work with large amounts of (formatted) text?

 KeePass 1.x OnlyThere is no direct support for storing and working with large formatted texts.

 KeePass 2.x Only